21 Mar 2025

 Geopolitics

-Russia/Ukraine, Israel/Palestine, Iran and possible concerns over fractions in NATO have added further uncertainty to markets.
+Russia/Ukraine, Israel/Palestine, Iran and possible concerns over fractures in NATO have added further uncertainty to markets.

 Diversification is key